zzarcon/animotion/README.md

 ```

 ###Filter by animation name
-This could be useful if you add/remove classes that involve animations to the same element and you want to react different to them:
+This could be useful if you add/remove classes that involve animations in the same element and you want to react different to them:

 ```javascript
 //The start event will not be called because the animation name is different